sergeikoost/monitoring_homework/README.md

-# monitoring_homework
-Repository for netology monitoring homeworks
+Repository for netology monitoring homeworks.